insightfinder/InsightAgent/td-agent/README.md

 ~~~~
   instanceName mycustomhostname
 ~~~~
 - An "instanceType" to leverage external meta-data about this node.
-Note:  The only current supported value for this is "AWS".
 ~~~~
   instanceType AWS
 ~~~~